Welcome to Presque Isle State Park

-The park is a major recreational landmark for about four million visitors each year.
-As Pennsylvania's only "seashore," Presque Isle offers its visitors a beautiful coastline and many recreational activities, including swimming, boating, fishing, hiking, bicycling and in-line skating.
+Presque Isle is a major recreational landmark for about four million visitors each year.
+As Pennsylvania’s only “seashore,” Presque Isle offers its visitors a beautiful coastline and many recreational activities, including swimming, boating, fishing, hiking, bicycling and in-line skating.

 Whether you come to enjoy the sandy beaches, study ecological diversity or learn about the historical significance of the peninsula, there is something for everyone at Presque Isle State Park.

 The Tom Ridge Environmental Center (TREC) is the gateway to Presque Isle State Park, and the gateway to discovery. http://trecpi.org This 65,000 square-foot, state-of-the-art, green-designed facility encourages visitors to experience the unique history and ever-changing, diverse ecosystems of Presque Isle State Park.
 Built to symbolize the peninsula in its architectural design, the TREC opened in 2006 and is the first building in the Pennsylvania Bureau of State Parks to earn a LEED silver certification rating.
 This multi-functional building houses the park office, laboratories and many opportunities for visitors